api3dao/old-api3-docs/docs/airnode/v0.2/grp-developers/requesters-sponsors.md

 | sponsor wallets | Record which `sponsorAddress` was used to create a sponsorWallet for an Airnode.                                                                                                                                                            |
 | sponsor wallets | Record the `sponsorWalletAddress` of the sponsorWallet derived for an Airnode.
 For each Airnode you have derived a sponsorWallet, the Airnode keeps the private key and returns the public address which is used to fund the sponsorWallet. |

-You can acquire the public address of a sponsorWallet later, if you loose it, by running the command `derive-sponsor-wallet-address` again.
+You can acquire the public address of a sponsorWallet later, if you lose it, by running the command `derive-sponsor-wallet-address` again.
 Since the sponsorWallet was already created for the sponsorAddress/airnodeAddress pair, the command will only return the public address for the wallet.
 However you must